mitsuharu/text-trans/README.md

 ## Vertify

 I trained transition probability using almost english words.
-I computed and compared probability for english words learned at Jr. highschool in Japan, and randomly generated words.
+I computed and compared probability for english words learned at junior high school in Japan, and randomly generated words.
 From the figure below, it can see that each peak is different.

 ![text transition prob](examples/Figure_1.png)